TonyKelly1/tonykelly-tech/src/pages/posts/a-week-in-the-life-of-a-vegan.md

 Make a little bit extra of the brown rice and stir fry from the night before and you’ve got yourself a lunch as well.

 ### Dinner
-Boiled potatoes, broccoli, green beans, carrots, parsnips and turnip (mashing the latter 3 together with some vegan butter and salt takes me back to my granny’s kitchen many moons ago – I think / hope I picked up some of my cooking skills there).
+Boiled potatoes, broccoli, green beans, carrots, parsnips and turnip (mashing the latter 3 together with some vegan butter and salt takes me back to my granny’s kitchen many moons ago – I think / hope I picked up some of my cooking skills there)..

 ## Wednesday
 ### Breakfast